-In guarantee insurance, you get a guarantee from an insurance company instead of a bank.
+Guarantee insurance means that you get a guarantee from an insurance company instead of a bank.
 This frees up the bank's guarantee limit for your company's growth investments, for example.

 Guarantee insurance is most commonly used in the construction industry and in connection with the manufacture of investment goods.
 Guarantee insurance is intended for situations where, for example, the terms of the contract require collateral or guarantees.

 First, you should make sure in the text of the agreement that the beneficiary does not specifically require a bank guarantee.
-Already in the negotiations, it is good to ensure that the guarantee insurance becomes collateral.
+Already in the negotiations, it is a good idea to ensure that the guarantee insurance becomes collateral.

 Guarantee insurance can also be used in some cases to replace letters of credit.
 The pricing of insurance companies is currently very competitive, and insurers also do not require counter-guarantees.